Functions of the Department of Education

 Priorities for Youth, Improving Young People's Lives through Youth Work is the Department's policy for Youth Work in Education, which sets out the overarching policy framework for the delivery of the youth service.
 The policy can be accessed via the following link:

 The Priorities for Youth was subject to an Equality Impact Screening, which showed that the policy would have no adverse impacts that would require a full Equality Impact Assessment.

 The Equality Impact Screening document is available below:

 Implementation of the priority actions in the policy are being progressed in tandem with the Education Authority and the Youth Council.
-The Department led on the development of the Regional Advisory Group which has recently published the first action plan - The Regional Youth Development Plan 2015/16 (RYDP).
-For further information and to access ther RYDP, please visit the Education Authority website via the following link:
+The Regional Youth Development Plan (RYDP) is a 3 year, strategic Regional Plan, developed following publication of the Regional Assessment of Need 2017 - 2020 and focused on outcomes to address the priorities and actions identified in PfY.
+For further information and to access the RYDP, please visit the Education Authority website via the following link:

 The Youth Council

 The Youth Council for Northern Ireland (YCNI) was established under the Youth Service (NI) Order 1989.
 YCNI has the status of 'Non Departmental Public Body' and operates at arm's length from the Department of Education (DE).

 Functions of The Youth Council